desjare/mtsmerge/README.md

 ## Bugs & Notes

 The current implementation transcode the AVCHD to h264 and does an audio passthrough by default.
-It merge the files to a single mts file before transcoding.
-This should not be necessary.
-It is also fairly simple to modify it and add parameters to use other codec configurations like HEVC, opus, etc. I welcome any contribution.
+It is fairly simple to modify it and add parameters to use other codec configurations like HEVC, opus, etc. I welcome any contribution.